To view or download this information in PDF format, click here

 - Team Compatibility Assessments with potential team members and their church leaders.

-As ABT's work increases, we will be needing an additional building.
+As All-Nations' work increases, we will be needing an additional building.
 Besides the uses mentioned above, the proposed building would be available full-time to serve the following needs:

 - Offices: Local staff are currently working from their homes.
 A small percentage of floor space in the building will be dedicated to offices.

-- Kitchen: Preparing and serving food for many meetings throughout the year will be simplified with a kitchen.
+- Kitchen: Preparing and serving food for meetings will be simplified with a kitchen.
+The kitchen will also be used for preparing and canning agricultural products grown on this property.

 - Tractor and implement storage: The machinery used to care for this agriculturally-zoned property needs a home out of the weather.

 We are working on building plans that will address all these needs within local zoning requirements.
-A preliminary computer drawing is shown here.
+A preliminary architectural drawing is shown here.
 See the preliminary floor plan here.

 The cost of this project includes drafting, surveying, land development engineering, excavation, and building to meet commercial code requirements.
 This is in addition to purchasing back part of the land that was owned by another party since 2014.
 The new building will be located on this portion.